 Are Your Sites Test or Development Sites?

-If you’re creating a quick test site or developing something online, you don’t need all the power that comes with a managed package.
-A shared host will likely have more frequent downtimes and be significantly slower, but this shouldn’t be an issue in this situation — and the $5 per month cost will be much easier to stomach (especially if you’re developing multiple sites/ideas at the same time).
+If you’re creating a quick test site or developing something online, you don’t need all of the power that comes with a managed package.
+A shared host will likely have more frequent downtimes and be significantly slower, but this shouldn’t be an issue in this situation — and the $5-a-month cost will be much easier to stomach (especially if you’re developing multiple sites/ideas at the same time).